Kyakhta: Etymology

 The Buryat name means place covered with couch grass, and is derived from Mongolian word хиаг, meaning couch grass.

 Geography

 The region where Kyakhta stands is advantageous for Russo-Chinese trade.
 The Siberian River Routes connect the fur-bearing lands of Siberia to Lake Baikal.
-From there, the Selenga River valley is the natural route through the mountains southeast of Lake Baikal out onto the plains of Mongolia.
+From there, the Selenga River valley is the natural route through the Selenga Highlands southeast of Lake Baikal out onto the plains of Mongolia.

 History

-Kyakhta was founded in 1727 soon after the Treaty of Kyakhta was negotiated just north at Selenginsk.
+Kyakhta was founded in 1727 soon after the Treaty of Kyakhta was negotiated near Selenginsk north of Kyakhta.
 It was the starting point of the boundary markers that defined what is now the northern border of Mongolia.
 Kyakhta's founder, the Serb Sava Vladislavich, established it as a trading point between Russia and the Qing Empire.
+"He gave instructions to build the Troitskosavsky Fortress at the place of Barsukov winter camp.
+A church was erected inside the wooden fortress.
+The church gave the name both to the Troitskaya (Trinity) Fortress and to the future town of Troitskosavsk.
+This is what the town was called until 1734 when it was merged with the trading settlement of Kyakhta and renamed Troitskosavsk-Kyakhta.
+In 1934, the name was shortened to Kyakhta."
+Other sources have Troitskosavsk as a fort a short distance north, Troitskosavsk being the administrative and military center while Kyakhta was the trading post on the border.
 The Manchus built Maimaicheng just south of Kyakhta on their side of the border.
 Before 1762, state caravans traveled from Kyakhta to Peking.
 After that date, trade was mostly by barter at Kyakhta-Maimaicheng, with merchants crossing the border to make their business.